-For more detailed information about these special needs, visit the AdoptOntario website, Understanding Special Needs section.
+Learn more about some of these special needs on our Special Needs Resources page.
+For more information about caring for a child with special needs, visit the AdoptOntario website, Understanding Special Needs section.

 In consultation with a worker, caregivers and adopting families decide the age, the gender, and the child’s level of complexity that would best fit with their family.
 We try to keep siblings together and are always looking for families to provide care for siblings.